JackSzwergold/Writing/memories/Trading Video Games with Beven.md

 “So you want to trade?
 Well, what do you have?” he said, and before I could say anything my friend interrupted and said, “Jack’s got lots of stuff!
 You should invite him over to trade!”

 I was kinda thrown for a loop about that.
 I had some cool stuff, but I was by no means an “elite” pirate or anything.
-I just had lots of the basic cool stuff most everyone had or wanted at the time: Crappy “Pac-Man” clones, some Adventure Internationl text adventure games and other sundry stuff.
+I just had lots of the basic cool stuff most everyone had or wanted at the time: Crappy “Pac-Man” clones, some Adventure International text adventure games and other sundry stuff.
 But anyway, I agreed to come over “Sometime…” and we left it at that.

 ***